Quiver Schur algebras and q-Fock space

+We have a natural inclusion of algebras $A^\bnu_n\to A^\bnu_{n+1}$ given by the map $\sum_i\gamma_i$, which adds a new strand of all possible labelings by simple roots.
+Restricted to $R^\nu_n\to R^\nu_{n+1}$, this map is intertwined by Brundan and Kleshchev's isomorphism with the usual inclusion of affine Hecke algebra of $S_n$ into that of $S_{n+1}$.

-In particular, these functors are biadjoint (when the grading is not considered). \end{theorem} \begin{proof} This follows from the fact that $\Phi^\bnu$ intertwines the map $\sum_i\gamma_i$ with the inclusion $\mathscr{H}^\bnu_d\to \mathscr{H}^\bnu_{d+1}$ induced by the map $H^\nu_d\to H^\nu_{d+1}$ as the inclusion of a Young subalgebra.
-Furthermore, the decomposition into the summands $\gamma_i$'s is simply the decomposition of this functor according to eigenvalues of the deformed Jucys-Murphys element under the isomorphism \eqref{BKiso}; see \cite[(4.21)]{BKKL}. \end{proof}
+Thus, $\Phi^\bnu$ intertwines the map $\sum_i\gamma_i$ with the induced inclusion $\mathbf{S}^\bnu_d\to \mathbf{S}^\bnu_{d+1}$.
+Furthermore, the decomposition into the summands $\gamma_i$'s matches under the isomorphism $\Phi^\bnu$ with the decomposition of this functor according to eigenvalues of the deformed Jucys-Murphys element under the isomorphism \eqref{BKiso}; see \cite[(4.21)]{BKKL}. \end{proof} }

-At the heart of higher representation theory, there is a 2-category $\tU$ categorifying $\slehat$; here we use the definition of \cite[\S 1.1]{CTP}, which is only a minor variation on that of Rouquier \cite{Rou2KM} and Khovanov-Lauda \cite{KLIII}.
-As before, recall that we are using the sign convention of \cite[(1.14)]{BKKL}.
-By \cite[2.11]{CTP}, the category of $T^\bnu$-modules carries an action of this 2-category $\tU$; that is, there is a 2-functor from $\tU$ to the 2-category of $\K$-linear categories sending an object $\la$ (which means integral weight $\la$ for $\slehat$) to the category $T^\bnu_\la\mmod$ and the generating morphisms $\eE_i:\la\rightarrow \la+\alpha_i$ and $\eF_i:\la\rightarrow \la-\alpha_i$ to $i$-restriction and $i$-induction for cyclotomic Hecke algebras.

-\begin{theorem} The functors $\fE_i$ and $\fF_i$ define an action of $\tU$ on the category of representations of ${A}^\bnu$. \end{theorem} \begin{proof} First, note that the functor ${A}^\bnu\mmod\to T^\bnu\mmod$ defined by $M\mapsto \eT M$ commutes with $\fF_i$ and $\fE_i$.
-Furthermore, this functor is faithful on projectives since the socle of no projective is killed by $\eT$ (this follows immediately from Theorem \ref{CST-lin-ind}) and hence fully faithful by Proposition~\ref{Bencycliso}.

-Thus, projective ${A}^\bnu$-modules are equivalent to a full subcategory of all $T^\bnu$-modules, which is closed under the action of $\tU$, and thus itself carries a $\tU$-module category structure.
-The action on all ${A}^\bnu$-modules follows since this is the category of representations of $\mathbf{A}^\bnu$, that is, the category of functors from $\mathbf{A}^\bnu$ to finite dimensional vector spaces.
-More concretely, the action on projective modules and on all modules are defined by tensor product with the same bimodules, and checking that this is a $\tU$-action involves checking equalities of bimodule morphisms, which can be done in either category. \end{proof}